Skip to main content

 A person with pre-settled status (five years’ limited leave to remain) granted under the EU Settlement Scheme will need to be exercising a qualifying right to reside to be eligible.

-• Are working or have retained their worker status, such as during a pregnancy
+• An EEA national who is working or has retained their worker status, such as during a pregnancy

-• Are self-employed or have retained their self-employed status
+• An EEA national who is self-employed or has retained their self-employed status

-• Have a permanent right to reside
+• A person with a permanent right to reside

 • The primary carer of a child, who is in education and whose parent is an EEA national who has worked in the UK